 The requirements for certifying completion of PGY1 and PGY2 will be different.
 Satisfactory completion of PGY1 will remain the point at which a decision to grant general registration is made.
 A summary of the proposed processes for each is provided below.
-Text in blue has been updated since the last consultation.
+Green text highlights changes made in response to April 2021 consultation feedback.